Scaling limit of heavy tailed nearly unstable cumulative INAR($\infty$) processes and rough fractional diffusions: Introduction

-\begin{remark} Under certain conditions, the Poisson autoregressive process can be viewed as an INAR($\infty$) process with Poisson offspring.
-For a comprehensive discussion on Poisson autoregressive models and their connections to INAR and Hawkes processes, refer to \cite{fokianos2021multivariate} and \cite{huang2023nonlinear}.
-So it is easy to see that if we let an INAR($\infty$) process $(X_n)_{n \geq 1}$ start from time $1$, it can also be defined by:
+Hawkes processes, introduced by \cite{hawkes1971spectra}, are continuous-time self-exciting point processes widely used in various fields.
+Discrete-time analogs, such as cumulative INAR($\infty$) processes, provide similar modeling capabilities, particularly for count data observed at fixed time intervals.
+However, the scaling limits of heavy-tailed, {nearly unstable (i.e., near-critical)} cumulative INAR($\infty$) processes differ considerably from those of continuous-time counterparts, which warrants a dedicated investigation. {Here ``nearly unstable'' means that the total reproduction mean is close to the critical value $1$ (see \eqref{eq:nearly_unstable}).} Under certain conditions, the Poisson autoregressive process can be viewed as an INAR($\infty$) process with Poisson offspring.
+For a comprehensive discussion on Poisson autoregressive models and their connections to INAR and Hawkes processes, refer to \cite{fokianos2021multivariate}, \cite{huang2023nonlinear} and \cite{kirchner2016hawkes}.
+From Proposition 3 in \cite{kirchner2016hawkes}, we see that if an INAR($\infty$) process $(X_n)_{n \geq 1}$ starts from time $1$, {it can be specified recursively through its conditional mean (or intensity) $(\lambda_n)_{n\ge 1}$ as follows:}